Codecademy/docs/content/plotly/plotly.md

 ### plotly.express

-The `plotly.express` module, usually imported as `px`, provides an easy way of creating different types of figures.
-Offers over 30 functions for creating various types of plots and they are intended to be straightforward and easy to learn.
-In essence, plotly express simplifies the creation of interactive and visually appealing plots in Python such as `bar charts`, `histograms`, `line graphs`, and more.
+The `plotly.express` module, typically imported as `px`, provides an easy way to create various types of figures.
+It offers over 30 functions for generating different plot types, such as `bar charts`, `histograms`, `line graphs`, and more.
+These functions are designed to be straightforward and easy to learn, simplifying the creation of interactive and visually appealing plots in Python.

 ### plotly.graph_objects